-Ambiguous words are far less common than polysemous words, accounting for roughly 4 to 7% of word meanings (Dautriche, 2015; Navigli & Ponzetto, 2012; Rodd et al., 2002).
-This difference in how prevalent polysemy is compared to ambiguity,raises another important motivation for the current research.
-Recent work has offered a speaker-based functional explanation for both polysemy and ambiguity (Harmon & Kapatsinski, 2017; Piantadosi, Tily & Gibson, 2012).
+Ambiguous words are far less common than polysemous words, accounting for only 4 to 7% of word meanings (Dautriche, 2015; Navigli & Ponzetto, 2012; Rodd et al., 2002).
+This difference in how prevalent polysemy is compared with ambiguity, raises another important motivation for the current research.
+Recent work has offered a speaker-based functional explanation for both polysemy and ambiguity (Harmon & Kapatsinski, 2017; Piantadosi, Tily, & Gibson, 2012).
 This work argues that speakers tend to add new meanings to existing words because repeating familiar words is easier.
-Evidence comes from the fact that shorter and more frequent words tend to have more senses than longer and less frequent words (Piantadosi, Tily, and Gibson, 2012), and a more frequent newly learned word is more likely to be extended than a less frequent novel word (Harmon & Kapatsinski, 2017).
-This form-based motivation treats ambiguity and polysemy as a unified phenomenon, and therefore does not directly address why polysemy is so much more common than ambiguity.
-In the current work, we directly test whether ease of learning and retention serve to advantage conventional polysemy over ambiguity from the learner's perspective, over and above the advantages that accrue to the speaker.1
+Evidence comes from the fact that shorter and more frequent words tend to have more senses than longer and less frequent words (Piantadosi et al., 2012), and a more frequent newly learned word is more likely to be extended than a less frequent novel word (Harmon & Kapatsinski, 2017).
+This formbased motivation treats ambiguity and polysemy as a unified phenomenon and, therefore does not directly address why polysemy is so much more common than ambiguity.
+In the current work, we directly test whether ease of learning and retention serve to advantage conventional polysemy over ambiguity from the learner's perspective, over and above the advantages that accrue to the speaker2.

-In the following experiments, we introduce participants to novel words and novel (unfamiliar) meanings in order to control for prior knowledge, including possible metaphorical or functional interpretations.
-The meanings are represented by images of novel objects in order to provide well-controlled and brief exposure, as is common in word learning experiments (Gentner, 1978; Golinkoff, Hirsh-Pasek, Bailey, & Wenger, 1992; Horst & Hout, 2016; Landau, Smith & Jones, 1998; Zettersten, Wojcik, Benitez & Saffran, 2018).
-By using novel words and novel meanings, we avoid potential transfer effects from the language children already know, and systematically avoid the type of productive extensions that are common cross-linguistically, which have been investigated by others (Srinivasan et al., 2017; Srinivasan, Berner, & Rabagliati, 2018; Srinivasan & Snedeker, 2011).
+In the following experiments, we introduce participants to novel words and novel (unfamiliar) meanings to control for prior knowledge, including possible metaphorical or functional interpretations.
+The meanings are represented by images of novel objects to provide well-controlled and brief exposure, as is common in word learning experiments (Gentner, 1978; Golinkoff, Hirsh-Pasek, Bailey, & Wenger, 1992; Horst & Hout, 2016; Landau, Smith, & Jones, 1998; Zettersten, Wojcik, Benitez, & Saffran, 2018).
+By using novel words and novel meanings, we avoid potential transfer effects from the language children already know, and systematically avoid the type of productive extensions that are common cross-linguistically, which have been investigated by others (Srinivasan et al., 2017, 2019; Srinivasan & Snedeker, 2011).